 authored the book "Almada Nature Uncovered", a photographic journey about urban wildlife, and co-authored the

 natural history film "Arrábida - da Serra ao Mar".
-To learn more about his work, visit his website or his facebook page.
+To learn more about his work, visit his website.

 In July 2013, Ricardo's story about the Garvonesa, a portuguese native cattle breed,